pymc-devs/pymc-examples/examples/gaussian_processes/GP-Births.myst.md

 +++

-If we want to combine the global trend and the yearly periodicity, we can not simply sum the to components in the original scale as we would be adding the mean term twice.
+If we want to combine the global trend and the yearly periodicity, we can't simply sum the components in the original scale as we would be adding the mean term twice.
 Instead we need to first sum the posterior samples and then take the inverse transform (these operation do not commute!).

 ```{code-cell} ipython3
 pp_vars_original_scale["f_trend_periodic"] = xr.apply_ufunc(